syenlxyz/Left-4-Dead-2-Map-Selector/README.md

 ## 3. Usage
 Double-click `run.bat` to execute the program.

-Do not close the command prompt when you are using the program (closing the command prompt will also close the program).
+Do not close the command prompt when the program is still in use (closing the command prompt will also close the program).